-But perhaps someone with more experience can employ a sharper turn of phrase, or cut out some flabby prose.
-According to Joseph Saunders of INFUSEmedia:
+But perhaps someone with more experience can provide insights on structure, employ a sharper turn of phrase, or cut out some flabby prose.

 Alternatively, another professional writer may be free to cast a careful eye over your content.

-As a wordsmith, it can be all too easy to get bogged down in the finer arguments over use of semicolons or Oxford commas.
+As a wordsmith, it can be all too easy to get bogged down in the finer arguments over uding semicolons or Oxford commas.

 Get feedback on your work.
 Not just from other writers and editors, but from others in your company or industry.
 I love to get feedback from my product or technical colleagues on how I've explained security concepts to a consumer audience.

-Where possible, push for constructive criticism from potential readers and customers as well, Berger adds.
-“Ask them to explain what they liked—and what they did not—in your latest piece.”
+“Where possible, push for constructive criticism from potential readers and customers as well,” Berger adds.
+“Ask them to explain what they liked—and did not—in your latest piece.”

 Here are some of the top tools you can use to make your content writing more effective:

-Evernote: Collect and arrange clippings, articles, images, research—and anything else you can think of from around the web.
-Perfect for writers who are research driven and need a tool to organize their work
+- Evernote: Collect and arrange clippings, articles, images, research—and anything else you can think of—from around the web.
+Perfect for writers who are research-driven and need a tool to organize their work

-Reading and writing everyday and building a strong relationship between writer and editor, will give you all the tools you need to start producing excellent content.
+Reading and writing every day and building a strong relationship between writer and editor will give you all the tools you need to start producing excellent content.